djalbat/occam-grammar-utilities/README.md

 ```
 Here the first definition of the `expression` rule is directly left recursive.
 When the parser encounters this definition it happens across a reference to the `expression` rule and, trying to execute that rule again, will enter an infinite loop.

-In order to eliminate left recursion, the rules have traditionally been rewritten as follows:
+THe standard algorithm for eliminating left recursion would rewrite the rules as follows:

 ```
 expression  ::= "(" expression ")" expression~